cnizzardini/cakephp-swagger-bake/README.md

 ## Bake Theme

-SwaggerBake comes with a Bake template for scaffolding RESTful controllers compatible with SwaggerBake and OpenAPI 3.0 schema.
+SwaggerBake comes with [Bake templates](templates/bake) for scaffolding RESTful controllers compatible with SwaggerBake and OpenAPI 3.0 schema.
 Using the bake theme is completely optional, but will save you some time since the default bake theme is not specifically designed for RESTful APIs.

 ```